dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

   --description="Artifacts for RAG applications"
 ```

-Run the `gcloud builds submit` command as follows in Cloud Shell to build a Docker container and publish it to Artifact Registry.
-Replace YOUR_PROJECT_ID with your project ID and YOUR_REGION_NAME with your region name.
+We can optionally build Docker container of our Cloud Function and publish it to the Artifact Registry we created earlier.

 ```shell
 gcloud builds submit \
   --tag $REGION-docker.pkg.dev/$PROJECT_ID/rag-repo/index-function .
 ```

-Finally, we can deploy our Cloud Function using the `gcloud` CLI from the same directory containing the source code as follows
+Finally, we deploy our Cloud Function using the `gcloud` CLI from the same directory containing the source code as follows

 ```shell
 gcloud functions deploy index-function --source . \